 As a participant in the 2025 EY Open Science AI & Data Challenge, you will have a chance to use AI for good, working with satellite datasets to develop machine learning (ML) models to forecast temperatures at microscales across a city.
 Your models can help make the case for more green infrastructure, leading-edge building practices and urban design that brings cooling relief to vulnerable communities.

 To join the challenge, if you haven’t already done so, register here.
-If you have previously registered, you can start the challenge when it opens on January 20, 2025 by accessing Active Challenges on this page.
+If you have previously registered, you can start the challenge by accessing the appropriate image on the Active Challenges page.
+All challenge submissions are due by March 20, 2025.

-To prepare for key challenge milestones, participants can source this detailed timeline, which includes upcoming orientation and Ask the Experts sessions.
+To prepare for key challenge milestones, participants can source this detailed timeline.
+To help you get started, be sure to watch the Orientation Session recording.

 Any EY employee, university student or early-career professional with less than five years of experience can join the challenge.